-It is now operated by Parks Canada, (which is the part of Federal Government of Canada that looks after many of Canada’s important historical and natural places.)
+- It is now operated by Parks Canada, (which is the part of the Government of Canada that looks after many of Canada’s important historical and natural places.)

-The house was owned by the Presbyterian Church, where his father worked as a church Minister.
+- The house was owned by the Presbyterian Church, where his father worked as a church Minister.
 Later it became a United Church minister’s residence.
-So a succession of ministers lived here from 1880 until 1973.
+A succession of ministers lived here from 1880 until 1973.

 3. Dining Room